 An engineering perspective on Tech debt

 My definition of tech debt is this: it's the ongoing technical impact of business decisions made in order to secure a market advantage.
 Tech debt functions just like the availability of credit to a growing business, providing it with a much-needed boost during it's rapid-growth stage.
-Sometimes you've got to take on a calculated amount of tech debt to reduce time-to-market and gain a strong market share.
-It's a business decision, a gamble, so to speak.
+Sometimes you've got to take on a calculated "shortcut" to reduce time-to-market and gain a strong market share.
+It's a business decision, a calculated gamble, so to speak.